 The Virgin Islands Department of Education is transforming its accountability system.
 On December 10, 2015, President Barack Obama signed the Every Student Succeeds Act (ESSA), which reauthorized and updated the Elementary and Secondary Education Act (ESEA).
 The new law provides states more authority on how to educate students best, test students' achievement levels, provide students with the support and interventions they need, and how to best track a state's progress to accomplishing these goals.

-2015-16 to 2021-2022 school years are considered a transition period as the new ESSA school and district accountability system is implemented.
+2015-16 to Present school years are considered a transition period as the new ESSA school and district accountability system is implemented.
 During the transition period, the VIDE will continue to report on students' academic performance across the territory.
-Full implementation of the Virgin Islands accountability system under ESSA will occur in the 2022-2023 school year.
+Full implementation of the Virgin Islands accountability system under ESSA will occur in the 2024-2025 school year.

 The VIDE did not administer the territory-wide assessments of learning during the school year 2017-18 due to damages to the technological infrastructure and loss of instructional time due to Hurricanes Irma and Maria.